BaxterEaves/baxcat_cxx/README.md

 ## License

 Licensed under the GNU General Public License, version 3.
-See LICENSE.txt for deatails.
+See `LICENSE.txt` for details.